Generalized Fourier coefficients of multiplicative functions: Brief outline of some ideas

 Applying Cauchy-Schwarz to both terms shows that it suffices to understand correlations of the form

 and

 Choosing $X$ suitably, only the first of these correlations matters.
 We shall bound this correlation by employing Green and Tao's result that the $W$-tricked von Mangoldt function is orthogonal to nilsequences.
 The necessary equidistribution properties of the sequences $n \mapsto F(g(mn) \Gamma) \overline{F(g(m'n) \Gamma)}$ will be established in Sections \ref{s:linear-subsecs} and \ref{s:products}.

-We explain at the beginning of Section \ref{s:proof-of-prop} how the Dirichlet decomposition $f = f_1 * \dots * f_t$ from Definition \ref{def:M} can be employed to use this method for functions $f$ that enjoy property (2) of Definition \ref{def:M} in place of the moment condition \eqref{eq:moment-2}.
+The problem of extending the above method to functions from $\mathcal{M}_H$ will be addressed at the beginning of Section~\ref{s:proof-of-prop}.
+For this purpose the moment condition \eqref{eq:moment-2} will be replaced by Lemma \ref{l:dirichlet}.